 Our research is always inspired by a rigorous scientific, medical, technological and even economical analysis of particular important unmet medical needs, but then we take a long-term fundamental biotechnology approach to design systems and methodologies that could solve these needs.
 Often, our fundamental biotechnology research then generates concepts and tools that turn out to enable steps forward also in sometimes entirely different areas of medical research, diagnosis and treatment.
 This then feeds new projects in the lab.
 Research in the lab is thus not focused on one particular disease area: we go where our technological innovation can bring the biggest impact.
 We collaborate with disease area experts as well as biotech and pharma companies active in particular medical areas.

-In addition to leading his own research lab, Nico Callewaert accepted the position of Department Director of the VIB-UGent Center for Medical Biotechnology as of 2014, where he is focusing the Center as a VIB innovation hub in molecular biomedical technology.
+In addition to leading his own research lab, Nico Callewaert accepted the position of Director of the VIB-UGent Center for Medical Biotechnology as of 2014, where he is focusing the Center as a VIB innovation hub in molecular biomedical technology.

 > video on the development of new technologies, research by Nico Callewaert - ©VIB, 2014